 His primary focus is on operations excellence, lean manufacturing, distribution and supply chain optimization, cost reduction, and inventory / sku rationalization.
+He specializes in driving operational improvements and organizational change.

 With more than 15 years of industry, consulting and interim management experience in North and South America, Mr. Vincentelli has expertise across a variety of industries including consumer goods, industrial products and services, retail, and food and beverage.